RobertPastor/calculator/README.md

 The very first end user is an undergraduate student facing difficulties while understanding and solving complex algebraic expressions.
 See https://en.m.wikipedia.org/wiki/Algebraic_expression

+## Goal

+Provide a minimal web application which could be deployed for instance in heroku https://www.heroku.com and hence be accessible over the internet.

 ## Credits

 The base for this post and the relevant code development was inspired by the following post: